ryedin/site/_guide/20-monitor.md

 ---
-title: "Inspect"
+title: "Monitor"
-permalink: /guide/inspect/
+permalink: /guide/monitor/
 ---

 You've deployed your app and seen how to promote releases.
 The next goals are to:

+- View, search, and filter logs
+- Centralize logs with an external logging resource
 - Monitor your app
 - Analyze metrics
-- View, search, and filter logs

 Let's start by [viewing logs](/guide/logs).